 Make Up Your Own Kitchen Garden!

-Tanith has shown us an example of how we can grow some of our own food from the seeds of the fruits and vegetables we eat daily!!
+Tanith has shown us an example of how we can grow some of our own food from the seeds of the fruits and vegetables we eat daily!
 Have you ever grown any of your own plants from seed at home in your kitchen, in the garden or on the porch?
-If you have, you could send in the process here for a chance to have it published and shared with other kids!
-“Thanks, Tanith for sharing this great activity!”
+If you have, you could send in the process here for a chance to have it published and shared with other youth!
+“Thanks, Tanith, for sharing this great activity!”